ainulakif/website/README.md

 - Make sign-in button disabled while waiting for Auth.

-- Modify TODO button to disabled when not login.

 - Setup a new method to connect to multiple database.
   - ~~Modify database connection to accept its name as a parameter.~~
   - ~~Move parameter into environment variables.~~
   - Currently connect to the same db.

-- Provide fallback title to children for SEO on each document.
-  - [x] update-prompt page
-  - [x] static profile page
-  - [x] dynamic profile page
-  - [x] create-prompt page

 - Modify the error handling in each API endpoint.
   - [x] dynamic profile